hashgraph/full-stack-testing/dev/README.md

 After this the network is ready for use.

 ### Stop node:
-- `make stop-nodes destroy-network`: stop the node and delete the network
+- `make stop-nodes`: stop the node and delete the network

+### Reset network:
+- `make reset`: destroys the network, deploys a new network and start nodes